Breast Lift in Philadelphia

 For the first several weeks after a mastopexy, patients will be required to wear a support bra or support garment.
 Normally, patients feel well enough to return to work or school in three to five days after surgery, although, strenuous activities need to be postponed for a full six to eight weeks.

+The cost of a breast lift in Philadelphia will vary on a number of factors.
 At your initial consultation, Dr. Lohner will go over the procedures and the costs involved.
-The exact cost will be determined at the consultation appointment.
+The exact cost will be determined at the consultation appointment

 Schedule Your Consultation

-If you still have questions about the procedure, contact Lohner Plastic Surgery at (610) 519-0600.
+Our Philadelphia breast lift patients find that the surgery greatly benefits their lives by providing more self-confidence!
+If you still have questions about the procedure, contact us today!
 We are happy to further explain your options, and assist in scheduling a consultation appointment with Dr. Lohner.
 For those coming from out of town, travel arrangements to our Philadelphia area office can be provided.
-Lohner Plastic Surgery is conveniently located in Bryn Mawr, pennsylvania, an easy commute from Newton Square, Havertown, and Villanova.
+Lohner Plastic Surgery is conveniently located in Bryn Mawr, Pennsylvania, an easy commute from Newton Square, Havertown, and Villanova.